Testing the theory of gravity with DESI: estimators, predictions and simulation requirements: Introduction

 The second main objective is to provide a guidance on future simulations and mock requirements for modified gravity tests using galaxy clustering data from the likes of DESI and Euclid.
 In this paper we will mainly use two sets of simulations: (i) the {\sc elephant} simulations described in \cite{Cautun:2017tkc} with a simulation box size $L_{\rm box}=1024h^{-1}{\rm Mpc}$ and particle number $N_p=1024^3$, and (ii) the {\sc liminality} simulation described in \cite{Shi:2015aya} with $L_{\rm box}=64h^{-1}{\rm Mpc}$ and $N_p=512^3$.
 The former have been used to construct halo occupation distribution (HOD) galaxy mocks which match the number densities of luminous red galaxies (LRGs) in current galaxy surveys, while the latter is used to build mock galaxies with similar number densities as DESI bright galaxy survey (BGS), using subhalo abundance matching (SHAM).
 The simulations considered in this paper do not cover the volume of the full DESI survey, however they do have number densities that are comparable to the full BOSS LRG sample \footnote{\href{https://desi.lbl.gov/trac/attachment/wiki/PublicPages/Instrument/TDR\%20Part\%20I.pdf}{Fig. 3.8 DESI Technical Design Report Part I: Science,Targeting, and Survey Design, July 27, 2015}}.
 Recognizing the high cost of large volume, high resolution simulations, this paper is a preliminary study to determine the statistical potential to test gravity for data with the richness of DESI, to help frame simulation specifications and model choices, before embarking on future, heavy computational efforts for survey-tailored full scale simulations.

-The final objective is to make an assessment of the statistical and, where possible, systematical uncertainties associated with the individual estimators.
-For most estimators, we use five independent realizations of simulations and mock galaxy catalogs to estimate the sample variance, while theoretical covariance matrices are used in other cases (e.g., galaxy galaxy lensing).
+The final objective is to make an assessment of the statistical and, where possible, systematical uncertainties associated with the individual summary statistics.
+For most summary statistics, we use five independent realizations of simulations and mock galaxy catalogs to estimate the sample variance, while theoretical covariance matrices are used in other cases (e.g., galaxy galaxy lensing).
 This analysis is intended to set the stage for more comprehensive, quantitative estimate of the impact of systematic errors, beyond the scope of this paper.

 The plan of this paper is as follows.
-In Section \ref{sect:models} we briefly review the modified gravity models studied in this work, focusing on their key differences from $\Lambda$CDM, the simulations for these models, and the dark matter halo and galaxy catalogs used for the analyses.
-In Section \ref{sect:estimators} we have a number of subsections, each of which focuses on a particular estimator and studies the potential of using such estimators from DESI galaxy survey data to constrain the theoretical models.
-In Section \ref{sect:discussion}, the conclusions of the analyses and implications for future work are summarized.
+In \S~\ref{sect:models} we briefly review the modified gravity models studied in this work, focusing on their key differences from $\Lambda$CDM, the simulations for these models, and the dark matter halo and galaxy catalogs used for the analyses.
+In \S~\ref{sect:estimators} we have a number of subsections, each of which focuses on a particular estimator and studies the potential of using such summary statistics from DESI galaxy survey data to constrain the theoretical models.
+In \S~\ref{sect:discussion}, the conclusions of the analyses and implications for future work are summarized.